mnomn/ESP2Cloud/README.md

 Send data from esp device to cloud.
 Wifi info, Cloud URL and sampling rate configurable after boot.

-First implementation is a DTH21, temp and humidity sensor.
+Implementation is a DTH21 or AM2320 (I2C), temp and humidity sensor, implemented in the code.